colllten/colllten/README.md

 ### Future Project Ideas
 * Fantasy football app for my friends and me to use every NFL season.
 This will use a web scraper and probably another SQL database
-* Some sort of music social media app to let others know what you listen to, and recommend others your music tastes
-* I would like to make a personal website to display my accomplishments and also maintain (at minimum) a weekly blog of what I learned that week at Purdue, my song of the week, and other interesting information for documentation's sake

 ---